Nisto/unminipsf/README.md

 * Python 3

 ### Usage
-* Via drag-and-drop: drop an PSF file onto the program
+* Via drag-and-drop: drop a miniPSF file onto the program
-* Via commandline: supply the path to an PSF file as the first argument
+* Via commandline: supply the path to a miniPSF file as the first argument